 - In a bowl, combine all the streusel topping ingredients.
 With your fingers, combine until you have a crumbly mixture.
 Set aside.

-- Preheat the oven to 400˚ F. and line 18 muffin cups with paper liners.
-If you don’t have paper liners, butter and flour the muffin tin or use non-stick baking spray (not cooking spray).
+- Preheat the oven to 400˚ F. and line 16 muffin cups with paper liners.

 - In a bowl, mix together the dry ingredients (flour, salt, baking powder and baking soda); set aside.
 In another bowl, combine the oil, brown sugar, and egg.
 Once combined, stir in the buttermilk and vanilla extract.

 - Add the wet ingredients to the dry ingredients and mix well.
 Gently mix in the apple*.
 If the batter seems to thin, add a tiny bit more flour.
 The batter should be fairly stiff.
-Spoon the batter into the prepared muffin cups dividing the batter evenly and filling about ¾ full.
+Spoon the batter into the muffin cups dividing it equally.

 - Divide the streusel topping equally among the muffins.

-- Bake for 5 minutes and then lower the temperature to 350˚ F. and bake for an additional 15-20 minutes or until muffins spring back when gently pressed.
-You can also test the muffins by inserting a toothpick.
-It should come back clean or with just a few crumbs, no wet batter.
+- Lower the temperature to 350˚ F. and bake for 20-25 minutes.
+When the muffins are done, they will spring back when lightly pressed.
+Otherwise, test the muffins by inserting a toothpick.
 Let the muffins cool in the pan for 10 minutes and then remove them and let cool for 15-20 minutes on a wire rack before drizzling with caramel icing.

-- While muffins are baking, prepare caramel drizzle mixture.
+- While muffins are baking, prepare drizzle mixture.
 Combine brown sugar, butter and milk in a medium size microwave-safe bowl.
-Microwave on high for 30 seconds, add vanilla, stir well and return to microwave for 15 seconds.
+Microwave on high for 30 seconds, stir well and return to microwave for 15 seconds.

-- Add powdered sugar and mix vigorously until smooth and creamy.
+- Add vanilla.
+While stirring, add powdered sugar and mix until smooth and creamy.
 Mixture should drizzle easily, but should not be super 'runny".
 Add a bit more milk or powdered sugar to adjust thickness.
 Drizzle over cooled muffins.